Ijantis/Conways-Game-of-Life/README.md

 Version 0.6 - Added Reset Button.

 Version 0.7 - Added a create and destroy button.
 Editing cells is now smooth.

+Version 0.8 - Right click can now be used to remove cells.

 PLANNED FEATURE: - Load certain cool shapes.
 				 - Click to create cells